TinoTheo/to-doList/README.md

 # to-doList
-A to-do List that outline the basic usage of useState and useEffect in typescript
+A to-do List that outline the basic usage of:
+-useState
+-useEffect
+-LocalStorage
+-Tailwind
+-Next.js

+Happying coding with this template1